grafana/tempo/docs/sources/tempo/operations/grafana_datasource.md

 In the url you should set it to `http://<HOST>:<PORT>/api/traces/v1/{tenant}/tempo/`

-In order to use it as a data source you need to set the Authentication Method to **Forward Oauth Identify**, and make sure  you use the same `clientID` and `clientSecret` for gateway and for the oauth configuration.
-This will forward the access_token to the gateway ,so it can authenticate the client.
+To use it as a data source, set the Authentication Method to **Forward Oauth Identify** using the same `clientID` and `clientSecret` for gateway and for the OAuth configuration.
+This will forward the `access_token` to the gateway so it can authenticate the client.

 <p align="center"><img src="../grafana_datasource_tempo.png" alt="Tempo Datasource configured for the gateway forwarding oauth access token"></p>